kyle0ls0n/100-days-of-code/log.md

 <p><strong>Day 5</strong>: January 5, 2017 </br>
 <strong>Description</strong>: I made huge headway with my Wikipedia Viewer today.
 I learned about how the Wikipedia API works, what parameters should be called and how.
 I ran into lots of bugs along the way, including a problem where my search results were being displayed in reverse order.
 I altered the For loop to count backwards, and the issue was solved!
 I'm currently having a difficult time getting the 'keypress' method to work.
 My intention is for the search engine to work when you press "Enter."
 But Ajax is sending me a fail message.
 So I'll work some more on that, and also style the CSS of the result table to look as rad as the rest of the app!</p>
 <p><strong>Day 6</strong>: January 6, 2017 </br>
 <strong>Description</strong>: Excited to say I have finished the Wikipedia viewer.
 I was mainly working with CSS and a little HTML today.
 I wanted a specific look for the search results (curved corners on the table format, a little padding between borders and content).
 I also added a placeholder to the text input field.
 I think the design is kind of cool!
-Looking forward to the next challenge!</p>
+Looking forward to the next challenge!</br>
+<a href="https://codepen.io/0ls0n/full/JEjLzJ/">Go see my Wikipedia Viewer!</a></p>

 </html>